qubvel-org/segmentation_models.pytorch/README.md

 The main features of this library are:

- - High level API (just two lines to create neural network)
+ - High level API (just two lines to create a neural network)
  - 9 models architectures for binary and multi class segmentation (including legendary Unet)
- - 99 available encoders
+ - 104 available encoders
  - All encoders have pre-trained weights for faster and better convergence

 ### [📚 Project Documentation 📚](http://smp.readthedocs.io/)